JIC1444/PPI-GNN/README.md

 Epoch: 199, Loss: 0.1198, Val: 0.5461, Test: 0.5523

 From these results we can see that the loss is going down slightly, which is good.
 The Test values do go up from a below average score to just an average score, which is to be expected as this model is incredibly bearbones and not specialised or tuned in any way.
+I look to tuning the parameters of the model as the next step!